rust-lang/book/nostarch/chapter18.md

 }
 ```

 We still enable the creation of new posts in the draft state using `Post::new`
 and the ability to add text to the post’s content.
 But instead of having a
 `content` method on a draft post that returns an empty string, we’ll make it so
-draft posts don’t have the `content` method at all.
-That way, if we try to get
+that draft posts don’t have the `content` method at all.
+That way, if we try to
-a draft post’s content, we’ll get a compiler error telling us the method
+get a draft post’s content, we’ll get a compiler error telling us the method
 doesn’t exist.
 As a result, it will be impossible for us to accidentally
 display draft post content in production because that code won’t even compile.
 Listing 18-19 shows the definition of a `Post` struct and a `DraftPost` struct,